mckn-larp/history/README.md

 - **The Wyrm is growing**, and nobody is safe.
 - Strange things happen **in the forests, old factories, and forgotten places**.
 - Not everything is what it seems—**even allies can turn**.

+> For more detail, check your genre guide or ask the ST team for what's available to your character.

 ---
 <p align="center" style="background-color: #000; padding: 20px;">